Surge Logo

 What is Surge?

 It is a citrus-flavored soft drink brand owned by The Coca-Cola Company.
 The brand is known for its bold flavor and high caffeine content, targeting a younger demographic due to its rich flavor and bright green packaging.
-It was originally marketed as an energy alternative to traditional sodas, which appealed to those looking for a more interesting beverage option.
+It was originally marketed as an energy alternative to traditional sodas, appealing to those seeking a more interesting beverage option.
 Although the drink was discontinued for a time, it has resurfaced due to its popularity and is now available at select stores and online retailers.

 1996 – 1999